Microsoft/azure-docs.pt-pt/articles/storage/files/storage-dotnet-how-to-use-files.md

 ## <a name="add-using-directives"></a>Adicionar com diretivas

-No **Solution Explorer,** abra o ficheiro *Program.cs* e adicione as seguintes diretivas de utilização ao topo do ficheiro.
+No **Solution Explorer,** abra o ficheiro *program.cs* e adicione as seguintes diretivas de utilização ao topo do ficheiro.

 # <a name="net-v12"></a>[\.NET v12](#tab/dotnet)